Vgr20/DOit/README.md

 ## Backend Deployment

-The backend is deployed using Heroku at the moment.
+The backend is deployed using Heroku.
 You can visit the GoGetOn Backend Repo from [here](https://github.com/Amrithshagar/GoGetOn-Backend).

 ## Testing our app
 - clone the attached repository and open it on Visual Studio Code.